MohamedMokhtar18/ArtOfMultiprocessor/README.md

 bit greater than or equal to j + 1 is true).
 * The writer clears r_bit[k] only if it set a higher r_bit[`] to true, for $ > k.

+### An Atomic SRSW Register
+  SRSW regular register has no concurrent reads An atomic register satisfies one additional condition ```if Ri → Rj then i <= j.``` This condition states that an earlier read cannot return a value later than that returned by a later read.
+Regular registers are not required to satisfy Condition can be violated is if two reads that overlap the same write read values out-of-order, the first returning vi and the latter returning vj , where j < i .
+[StampedValue](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterThree/StampedValue.java) describes a class of values that each have an added tag that contains a timestamp.[AtomicSRSWRegister](https://github.com/MohamedMokhtar18/ArtOfMultiprocessor/blob/main/ArtOfMultiprocessor/src/ChapterThree/AtomicSRSWRegister.java) will use these tags to order write calls so that they can be ordered properly by concurrent read calls.
+Each read remembers the latest (highest timestamp) timestamp/value pair ever read, so that it is available to future reads.
+If a later read then reads an earlier value (one having a lower timestamp), it ignores that value and simply uses the remembered latest value.
+Similarly, the writer remembers the latest timestamp it wrote, and tags each newly written value with a later timestamp (a timestamp greater by 1)